Freddy Pharkas: Frontier Pharmacist

-Freddy Pharkas: Frontier Pharmacist is a 1993 point and click adventure game developed and published by Sierra On-Line for MS-DOS, Macintosh, and Windows 3.x home computers.
+Freddy Pharkas: Frontier Pharmacist is a point-and-click adventure game developed and published by Sierra On-Line.
+It was released in 1993 for MS-DOS, Classic Mac OS, and Windows 3.x.
 Designed by Al Lowe and Josh Mandel, the game sees the player controlling Freddy Pharkas, a former gunman turned pharmacist, as he runs his pharmacy and solves other problems around the town of Coarsegold, California.

 Gameplay

 The game uses Sierra's SCI1.1 engine and features 256-color hand-drawn art, scaling sprites, and a point-and-click interface.
-Freddy Pharkas ran under both DOS and Windows 3.1.
+Freddy Pharkas runs under both MS-DOS and Windows 3.1.
 It was released in both floppy disk and CD-ROM versions, the latter having full voiceover speech for all characters.
 The game's manual is entitled The Modern Day Book of Health and Hygiene, a parody of 19th century medical texts.
 It contains information necessary for solving prescription puzzles.

 As a form of copy protection, the player must concoct prescriptions for Freddy's patients using recipes found in the user's manual.
 An incorrect prescription will result in the customer returning angrily, but does not end the game.